 (b) such later day as is specified in the plan.

-[Section 26GZF inserted by No. 49 of 2000 s.
+[Section 26GZF inserted: No. 49 of 2000 s.
 44.]

 26GZG.
 Review, revocation, amendment and correction of plan

 (1) A plan may be amended, or revoked and a new plan substituted for it, subject to compliance with sections 26GZA to 26GZF which are to apply with all necessary changes.